zhanghuanchong/event_hub/README.md

 ### Event Bus

-This package is inspired by the `EventBus` package: [](https://github.com/marcojakob/dart-event-bus), but with `EventHub`, you even don't required to define a event class, just ensure that the `eventName` are matched.
+This package is inspired by the `EventBus` package: [https://github.com/marcojakob/dart-event-bus](https://github.com/marcojakob/dart-event-bus), but with `EventHub`, you even don't need to define a event class.

 ## License
 The MIT License (MIT)